blenderous/blenderous.github.io/cv.md

 - Effectively using version control system `git`
 - Attempt to create desktop application using [`NWJS`](https://nwjs.io/) (an application for project managers to easily correct textual content in code)
-- Experimenting with node applications (for CSS fontface generation, markdown to HTML conversion and lots of other fun things :)
+- Experimenting with node applications (for CSS fontface generation, markdown to name a few)

 ### Ipedis India, Chennai, India *(As Front End Developer - Feb 2015 to Aug 2015)*
 - Created websites using properly semantic `HTML`, `CSS` with `LESS` preprocessor